League of LegendsNews

 If a ward dies instantly or gives no information- then this is considered a bad ward.

 For example, if the enemy is bound to push you under tower, placing a Control Ward in the river bush is not the smartest of ideas.
-This is because they will quickly clear it and you would’ve wasted a ward which costs 75 gold.
+This is because they will quickly clear it, and you would’ve wasted a ward that cost 75 gold.

 Warding Objectives

-Even when you have already placed a Control Ward that is still alive and well, it can be beneficial to place a new ward at the objective.
+Even when you have already placed a Control Ward that is still alive and well, placing a new ward at the objective can be beneficial.
 A common misconception between players is that once you’ve placed one, that’s the only one you can place.
 In fact, while you can only have one alive at any given moment, you should replace your Control Wards throughout the game and adapt to each map movement.

 Vision Around The Map